All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 During the loading phase, the goal is to saturate your tissues with TB-500 so it can begin exerting its repair effects.
 Common loading protocols involve doses in the range of 2 to 2.5 mg administered two to three times per week for 4 to 6 weeks.
 Some providers prescribe higher loading doses for acute injuries, while lower loading doses may be used for chronic, lower-grade conditions.

 The loading phase is when most people begin to notice initial changes.
-Because TB-500 works through systemic pathways like cell migration and actin regulation, it does not need to be injected at the injury site to take effect.
+Because TB-500 works through systemic pathways like cell migration and actin regulation, it doesn't need to be injected at the injury site to take effect.
 Many providers instruct patients to inject subcutaneously in the abdomen for convenience during the loading phase, regardless of where the injury is located.

 Maintenance Phase Details